 Salmonella enterica subspecies enterica is a gram-negative, rod-shaped bacillus.
-More than 2,500 Salmonella serotypes have been identified.
+More than 2,500 Salmonella serotypes have been identified, but only a small proportion are commonly associated with human illness.
 Nontyphoidal salmonellosis refers to illnesses caused by all serotypes of Salmonella except for Typhi, Paratyphi A, Paratyphi B (tartrate negative), and Paratyphi C.

 Usually through the consumption of food or water contaminated with animal feces.
 Transmission can also occur through direct contact with infected animals or their environment and directly between humans.

-Nontyphoidal salmonellae are a leading cause of bacterial diarrhea worldwide; they are estimated to cause approximately 153 million cases of gastroenteritis and 57,000 deaths globally each year.
-The risk of Salmonella infection among travelers returning to the United States varies by region of the world visited.
-The incidence of laboratory-confirmed infections from 2004 through 2009 was 7.1 cases per 100,000 among travelers to Latin America and the Caribbean, 5.8 cases per 100,000 among travelers to Asia, and 25.8 cases per 100,000 among travelers to Africa.
-The true number of illnesses is much higher, because most ill people do not have a stool specimen tested.
-US travelers with salmonellosis were most likely to report visiting the following countries: Mexico (38% of travel-associated salmonellosis), India (9%), Jamaica (7%), the Dominican Republic (4%), China (3%), and the Bahamas (2%); these findings are influenced by the number of travelers to different destinations.
-A systematic review of travelers’ diarrhea etiology studies published from 2002 through 2011 found that Salmonella was detected in <5% of patients who had traveled to Latin America, the Caribbean, and South Asia and in 5%–15% of patients who had traveled to Africa or Southeast Asia.
-Salmonella infection and carriage have been reported among internationally adopted children.
+Nontyphoidal salmonellae are one of the leading causes of bacterial diarrhea worldwide; they are estimated to cause approximately 153 million cases of gastroenteritis and 57,000 deaths globally each year.
+The risk of Salmonella infection among travelers returning to the United States varies by region of the world visited; the highest risk is among those who visited Africa (incidence of 25.8 cases per 100,000 air travelers), Latin America and the Caribbean (7.1 cases per 100,000), and Asia (5.8 cases per 100,000).
+A systematic review of travelers’ diarrhea studies found that Salmonella (including typhoidal serotypes) was detected in <5% of patients who had traveled to Latin America, the Caribbean, and South Asia and in 5%–15% of patients who had traveled to Africa or Southeast Asia.
+Salmonella infection and carriage has been reported among internationally adopted children.